-I am a fourth-year Ph.D. candidate in the Department of History.
+I am a fifth-year Ph.D. candidate in the Department of History.
 My research explores the environmental transformation of the American landscape over the course of the nineteenth century.
 I track networks of communication between plant nurserymen and their influence in the acquisition and distribution of plant material during an era of rapid American expansion.

 I currently hold an Andrew W. Mellon Fellowship in the Digital Humanities.
 I also serve as the TEI and Technologies Manager for the Seward Family Digital Archive.
 While maintaining the project website, I also teach XML coding to undergraduate students enrolled in project-related courses.